 Nos.
-Tank or boundary to be tested Test type Test head or pressure Remarks 15 Shell doors Leak 9 Refer to 4.4.3 through 4.4.6, as applicable 16 Weathertight hatch covers and closing appliances Leak ^{9, 7} Refer to 4.4.3 through 4.4.6, as applicable Hatch covers closed by tarpaulins and battens excluded 17 Dual purpose tanks/dry cargo hatch covers Leak ^{9, 7} Refer to 4.4.3 through 4.4.6, as applicable In addition to structural test in item 6 or 7 18 Chain lockers Leak and structural 2 Top of chain pipe 19 Lubricating oil sump tanks and other similar tanks/spaces under main engines Leak Refer to 4.4.3 through 4.4.6, as applicable 20 Ballast ducts Leak and structural 2 The greater of ballast pump maximum pressure; or setting of any pressure relief valve 21 Fuel oil tanks Leak and structural 2 The greater of top of the overflow; to 2,4 m above top of tank 3 ; or to top of tank 3 plus setting of any pressure relief valves; or to bulkhead deck 22 Sea chests and ice boxes Leak and structural The greater of head to 1,25 m depthwise; or equal to blow system pressure When testing ice boxes fitted with steam heating system, the test head shall in any case be below the heating system design pressure.
+Tank or boundary to be tested Test type Test head or pressure Remarks 16 Weathertight hatch covers and closing appliances Leak ^{7, 9} Refer to 4.4.3 through 4.4.6, as applicable Hatch covers closed by tarpaulins and battens excluded 17 Dual purpose tanks/dry cargo hatch covers Leak ^{7, 9} Refer to 4.4.3 through 4.4.6, as applicable In addition to structural test in item 6 or 7 18 Chain lockers Leak and structural 2 Top of chain pipe 19 Lubricating oil sump. tanks and other similar tanks/ spaces under main engines Leak Refer to 4.4.3 through 4.4.6, as applicable 20 Ballast ducts Leak and structural 2 The greater of: ballast pump maximum pressure; or setting of any pressure relief valve 21 Fuel oil tanks Leak and structural 2 The greater of: top of the overflow; or to 2,4 m above top of tank 3 ; or to top of tank 3 plus setting of any pressure relief valves; or to bulkhead deck 22 Sea chests and ice boxes Leak and structural The greater of: head to 1,25 m depthwise; or equal to blow system pressure When testing ice boxes fitted with steam heating system, the test head shall in any case be below the heating system design pressure.
 Where air pipes are led through ice boxes, the tests are carried out by applying the hydraulic head to top of the overflow